ClaireSmid/Neurocognitive_Basis_Metacontrol/README.md

   Step 2.
 Running the cortical thickness analyses

 Cortical thickness analysis was conducted using SurfStat on smoothed data, prior to this structural data was ran through FreeSurfer, visually inspected and corrected if needed.
+The SurfStat package can be downloaded from here: https://www.math.mcgill.ca/keith/surfstat/